Mohammad Mosaddak Ali: Member of Parliament

-Social activities
+Activities

 Ali is a member of Dhaka Club, Uttara Club, Kurmitola Golf Club, All Community Club, National Press Club (Bangladesh), Baridhara Cosmopolitan Club, and Dhaka Boat Club.
-He served as president of Mohammedan Sporting Club Limited, for 23 years.
+He served as president of Mohammedan Sporting Club Limited, for 16 years.
 He has founded, under the regulatory control of the Mosaddak Ali Foundation, Abdus Sobhan Madrasa and Orphanage; Ramon Bibi Women Madrasa and Orphanage; Abdul Mannan Degree College, Savar, Dhaka; Shishu Swastho Kendra (Mother and Child Health Centre) Savar, Dhaka; and Mahbuba Child Care Savar, Dhaka.

 Controversies

 Following the resignation of Iajuddin Ahmed's caretaker government in January 2007 and the ascension of an army-backed caretaker government, Ali was among the first of many to be arrested on corruption charges - he was arrested on 5 February 2007.
 He was detained when many politicians were arrested.
 Reporters Without Borders mentioned his name in its report that expressed "Concerns over unfair arrests" after an anti-corruption drive.
 He was then charged with misuse of the government's relief materials and was jailed for five years in the case.
 The High Court declared his detention illegal and he was released from the jail.

 The High Court halted graft cases against Ali.
 The Supreme Court upheld the High Court verdict that acquitted him from relief embezzlement charges.
 He was in penal institution on grounds of sleaze between 2007 and 2008.
 And HC upholds Ali's acquittal in relief scam case.

 The probe committee of the 2011 share market scam in Bangladesh identified Ali among the 20 individuals involved in masterminding the scam to their personal benefits.
 The chairman of the investigation committee, Khondokar Ibrahim Khaled denied the allegation.
 Specific evidences were available against Falu according to the report.
 The probe committee found Falu, among others, to operate multiple omnibus accounts used to perform the chicanery.
 However, the Finance Minister AMA Muhith stated that the state would neither disclose the names of the accused officially nor take punitive measures without further investigation.